Skip to main content

 What Kind of Yogurt to Buy?

 • Whole Milk, Low-Fat or Fat-Free?
-The Dietary Guidelines for Americans recommends keeping saturated fats to less than 10% of your daily calories each day.
-Choosing low-fat and fat-free yogurts can help you to keep your daily intake within this range.
+The Dietary Guidelines for Americans recommends keeping saturated fats to less than 10% of your daily calories each day starting at age 2.
+Choosing low-fat, fat-free or fortified soy-based yogurts can help you to keep your daily intake within this range.

 • Fruited, Flavored or Plain?
-Added sugar is a common ingredient in fruited and flavored varieties of yogurt.
+Added sugars are a common ingredient in fruited and flavored varieties of yogurt.
 Skip the added sugars by choosing plain yogurt and adding your own fruit or flavors such as cinnamon and vanilla.
-When you read the Nutrition Facts label on plain yogurt, you still will see that it lists "sugar" even though no sugar has been added.
-This is because even plain yogurt contains lactose, the naturally occurring sugar in milk.
+When you read the Nutrition Facts label on plain dairy-based yogurt, you will see that it lists "sugar" even though no sugar has been added.
+This is because yogurt contains lactose, the naturally occurring sugar in milk.
+Plant-based yogurts also may contain naturally occurring sugars in addition to added sugars; be sure to check the Nutrition Facts label.

 • Greek Yogurt or Traditional Yogurt?
 Greek yogurt is strained.
 This process makes it thicker, creamier and smoother than traditional yogurt.
 It also has double the protein of traditional yogurt, but less calcium.
 In both traditional and Greek yogurts, bacteria cultures help break down lactose, so yogurt is sometimes an easier-to-digest dairy food for those who are lactose intolerant.
-Greek yogurt has less lactose than traditional yogurt, so lactose-sensitive people may tolerate it even better than traditional yogurt.
+Greek yogurt has less lactose than traditional yogurt, so individuals sensitive to lactose may tolerate it even better than traditional yogurt.

 I bought yogurt.
 Now what?